 What has blogging taught you?

-Blogging has taught me to have a certain kind of confidence in myself, not the kind of confidence that Acting used to instill in me but confidence to believe I can achieve anything I want.
+Blogging has taught me to have a certain kind of confidence in myself.
+It is a different kind of confidence that Acting used to instill in me.
+It’s confidence to believe I can achieve anything I want.
 It has opened up a whole new world of creativity to me, and given me a space on the internet to express this.
-I used to dream of writing for a magazine, Glamour Mag or Bliss (anyone remember this?), but I never pursued this, now I like to think that if the dream had panned out I would of been writing a beauty or lifestyle column.
+I used to dream of writing for a magazine, Glamour Mag or Bliss (anyone remember this?), but I never pursued this.
+Now I like to think that if the dream had panned out I would of been writing a beauty or lifestyle column.

 Sum up your blog in three words